Islam in Egypt: State involvement

 The Ministry of Awqaf or Religious Endowments, oversees mosques in Egypt.
 There are more than 110,000 mosques registered with the state in Egypt.
 The ministry assigns ulama to registered mosques, which critics complain inevitably involves favoritism and political connections.

+Al-Mina Mosque in Hurghada, Egypt.

 In the wake of the 2013 coup the state imposed tighter controls on mosques.
 The Awqaf Ministry command the mosques be locked between prayer times and took control of donation boxes.
 In September 2013 it declared that only imams who had graduated from Al Azhar University (estimated at 58,000) would be allowed to hold Friday sermons.
 This effectively banned an estimated 53,000 imams from preaching in mosques, although it is not clear if this edict can be enforced.
 In 2015, the Egyptian Ministry of Religious Endowments initiated a campaign to remove any books authored by Salafi scholars from all mosques in Egypt.

 Critics have complained that the actions of Awqaf reflect the government that controls them.
 Mahmoud Zakzouk, Minister of Awqaf from 1995 to the Egyptian Revolution of 2011, was appointed by Mubarak and dismissed at his overthrow.
 Under the Mohamed Morsi government, critics alleged the Muslim Brotherhood put "its allies in high positions".
 And under the post-coup government the new Awqaf minister is reportedly "quietly purging all Brotherhood appointees".

 Clothing

 The hijab became more unpopular with educated women, including devout Muslims, in the early 20th century as the British authorities discouraged it and as women sought to gain modern positions of power.
 The hijab became more popular in the 1970s, with women choosing to adopt it.

 In 2012, Misr International films was producing a television series based on the novel Zaat by Sonallah Ibrahim.
-Filming of scenes set at Ain Shams University was scheduled to occur that year, but Muslim Brotherhood student members and some teachers at the school protested, stating that the 1970s era clothing worn by the actresses was indecent and would not allow filming unless the clothing was changed.
+Filming of scenes set at Ain Shams University was scheduled to occur that year, but Muslim Brotherhood student members and some teachers at the school protested, stating that the 1970s era clothing worn by the actresses was indecent and that they would not allow filming unless the clothing was changed.
 Gaby Khoury, the head of the film company, stated that engineering department head Sherif Hammad "insisted that the filming should stop and that we would be reimbursed ... explaining that he was not able to guarantee the protection of the materials or the artists."